kakaeriol/GNN_ERC/README.md

 # GNN_ERC
-This for GNN project team
+This for aaGNN project team